Milan man builds memorial to honor family killed in a fire last year

 - Bill Hinsburger

-- Patty Stevenson and many others
+- Patty Stevenson